davidovich/summon/README.md

     └── summon.go
 ```

 There is an example setup at https://github.com/davidovich/summon-example-assets.
 Use this structure to bootstrap your own data provider.
-This is now automated using `github.com/davidovich/summon/scaffold init [module name]`.
+Since v0.1.0, This is automated using `github.com/davidovich/summon/scaffold init [module name]`.

 You just need to populate the `assets` directory with your own data.

 The `summon/` directory is the entry point to the summon library, and creates the main executable.
 This directory will also host
-[packr2](https://github.com/gobuffalo/packr/tree/master/v2) which encodes data into go files.
+[packr2](https://github.com/gobuffalo/packr/tree/master/v2) generated data files which encode asset data into go files.

-The `assets/summon.config.yaml` contains an (optional) configuration file to customize summon.
+The `assets/summon.config.yaml` is an (optional) configuration file to customize summon.
 You can define:

     * aliases
     * default output-dir